 One of the things that I have always enjoyed doing during the holidays is visiting historic sites to learn more about how Christmas was celebrated in the past.

-There are also bread baking workshops held during the holiday season which are included in the price of admission (and which we thoroughly enjoyed even though we were quite inept at it!).
-(The baking workshop is not available in 2021 due to COVID-19 restrictions.)
+There were also bread baking workshops held during the holiday season when we visited which were included in the price of admission (and which we thoroughly enjoyed even though we were quite inept at it!) but it looks like those won’t be taking place in 2023.

 Château Ramezay is located at 280 Notre-Dame Street East, Old Montréal.
 The Sir George-Étienne Cartier National Historic Site is located at 458 Notre-Dame Street East.